LukeJSSHIS/gpotrail/README.md

 ### RSOP

 The `rsop` mode provides a breakdown of all policy settings that are applied on the supplied computer and user (optional).
+To achieve that, it traverses the OU structure from the root to the target system, gets all applied GPOs, manages GPO inheritance and solves GPO conflicts.
+The set of policies that remain and actually are applied on the target are printed.

 ### Enrich